opportunities

 Meal expenses will only be reimbursed when:

-• The Designer is required to travel for work beyond their normal working location, and
+• The Videographer is required to travel for work beyond their normal working location, and

 • The Company has approved the meal allowance in advance.